An Efficient Augmented Lagrangian Method with Semismooth Newton Solver for Total Generalized Variation: Introduction

 The rest of this paper is organized as follows.
 In section \ref{sec:tgvALM}, we give a brief introduction to TGV regularization and the ALM algorithm.
-In section \ref{sec:SSN}, we investigate the primal-dual semismooth Newton methods for ALM by introducing auxiliary variables, which turns out to be very efficient.
-In section \ref{sec:conver:alm}, we analyze the metric subregularity for the maximal monotone operator associate with the dual problem of TGV.
-Together with the convergence of the semismooth Newton method, we get the corresponding asymptotic linear convergence.
-In section \ref{sec:numer}, we present detailed numerical tests for all the algorithms and the comparison with typical efficient first-order algorithms.
-In the last section \ref{sec:conclude}, we give some conclusions.
+In section \ref{sec:SSN}, we investigate the primal-dual semismooth Newton methods for ALM by introducing auxiliary variables, which turn out to be very efficient.
+In section \ref{sec:conver:alm}, we analyze the metric subregularity for the maximal monotone operator associated with the corresponding dual problem.
+Together with the convergence of the semismooth Newton method, we get the corresponding asymptotic linear or superlinear convergence rate.
+In section \ref{sec:numer}, we present detailed numerical tests for all the algorithms including the comparison with some efficient first-order algorithm.
+In section \ref{sec:conclude}, we give some final conclusions.